Capstone-Projects-2023-Spring/project-tool-shed/documentation/docs/requirements/features-and-requirements.md

 - User login information will be secure via Okta’s auth0 login security

 - The Video Library will be moderated so that there will only be relevant videos

-- User Reviews will be moderated to prevent actions such as review bombing

 - Will use a PostgreSQL server to store information